Washington

 Washington eviction filings.

-Over the past year, about 1 in 47 renter households in Washington faced an eviction filing.
-Filings have stayed above the pre-pandemic normal for 33 straight months, and now run roughly 45% above it, with no return toward that normal in sight.
+For the past 33 months, 1 in 47 renter households in Washington faced an eviction filing, roughly 45% above the pre-pandemic normal, with no return toward that normal in sight.

 23,913